-- 61. The HPA may grant SMC for specified works for the purpose of: - removing or repairing the scheduled monument, or - making any alterations or additions to the monument. - 62.
-The agreement may also specify any conditions attached to that consent. - 63.
-A HPA may not grant SMC for works that result in the demolition or destruction of, or any damage to, a scheduled monument (section 2(2)(a) of the 1979 Act) or for any flooding or tipping operations on land, in, on or under which there is a scheduled monument (section 2(2)(b) of the 1979 Act). - 64.
-Section 9ZA(4) sets out the range of additional matters that may be covered in a HPA, including works that the parties agree would not require SMC. - 65.
-Section 9ZA(6)-(7) defines "owner" for the purpose of HPAs and allows the Welsh Ministers to enter into an agreement with any one or more of the owners of a scheduled monument that is in multiple ownership, without having to enter into an agreement with all such owners. - 66.
-9ZB Heritage partnership agreement: supplementalNew section 9ZB makes supplemental provision in relation to HPAs.
-Section 9ZB(1) specifies that such agreements must be in writing and must make provision for review, termination and variation by the parties. - 67.
-Section 9ZB(2) makes it clear that more than one scheduled monument can be subject of an agreement, provided that in each case the Welsh Ministers and the owner are parties to the agreement. - 68.
-Section 9ZB(3) sets out a range of matters about which the Welsh Ministers may make regulations, including consultation and publicity requirements, particular terms that must be included in an agreement and provision for termination of the agreement. - 69.
-Regulations may also disapply, apply or reproduce, with or without modification, the provisions of the 1979 Act for the purpose of HPAs. - 70.
-Section 9ZB(4) provides that HPAs will only be binding on parties to those agreements.
+- 66. The HPA may grant SMC for specified works for the purpose of: - removing or repairing the scheduled monument, or - making any alterations or additions to the monument. - 67.
+The agreement may also specify any conditions attached to that consent. - 68.
+A HPA may not grant SMC for works that result in the demolition or destruction of, or any damage to, a scheduled monument (section 2(2)(a) of the 1979 Act) or for any flooding or tipping operations on land, in, on or under which there is a scheduled monument (section 2(2)(b) of the 1979 Act). - 69.
+Section 9ZA(4) sets out the range of additional matters that may be covered in a HPA, including works that the parties agree would not require SMC. - 70.
+Section 9ZA(6)-(7) defines "owner" for the purpose of HPAs and allows the Welsh Ministers to enter into an agreement with any one or more of the owners of a scheduled monument that is in multiple ownership, without having to enter into an agreement with all such owners.

+71. 9ZB Heritage partnership agreement: supplemental

+New section 9ZB makes supplemental provision in relation to HPAs.
+Section 9ZB(1) specifies that such agreements must be in writing and must make provision for review, termination and variation by the parties.

+- 72. Section 9ZB(2) makes it clear that more than one scheduled monument can be subject of an agreement, provided that in each case the Welsh Ministers and the owner are parties to the agreement. - 73.
+Section 9ZB(3) places a duty upon the Welsh Ministers to make regulations about the consultation and publicity required for the creation or variation of a heritage partnership agreement.

+- 74. Section 9ZB(4) sets out a range of matters about which the Welsh Ministers may make regulations, including particular terms that must be included in an agreement and provision for termination of an agreement.
+Regulations may also disapply, apply or reproduce, with or without modification, the provisions of the 1979 Act for the purpose of HPAs. - 75.
+Section 9ZB(5) provides that HPAs will only be binding on parties to those agreements.
 Future owners of the scheduled monument will not be bound by an HPA, nor will they be able to benefit from the SMC associated with the agreement.